Zahajki/cube-notation-normalizer/README.md

 normalize("r y", { uniformCenterMoves: 'slice' });
 // => "R M' U D' E'"
 ```
+Note: This center move conversion is only valid for 3x3x3 cube.

 ##### invert
 If `true`, algorithm will be inverted.